ChrisSantosLang/redscience/docs/source/releases/games.rst

 ~~~~~~~~~~~~~~~~~~~~

 If a game offers the Option to Agree Draw, then a player can
-choose "Draw" as their move.
-All other players (except Chaos will
+choose "Draw" as their move. if this move is selected and
-be asked to Agree or Reject the offer; if all agree, then the
+all other players (except Chaos) Agree to the offer, then the
-match with end in a draw, otherwise the original player must choose
+match ends in a draw; otherwise, the original player must choose
 a different move.

 Number of Players